-Each step in the flow to a downstream system is defined by the Request that the GLU.Engine will deliver and the Response it will receive via the pre-defined Receiving System Connector.
+Each step in the flow to a downstream system is defined by the Request that the GLU.Engine will send and the Response it will receive via the pre-configured Receiving System Connector.

 Flow Code